 Our team is available to you and your family to discuss the details of what happened during labor and delivery.
 We will be frank and honest about your options in filing a claim or pursuing medical malpractice settlements or lawsuits.
 Do not delay in obtaining legal help for this type of action in Texas.

-If you suspect that negligence played a role in your child’s birth injuries, do not delay in speaking to one of our birth injury lawyers in Austin today.
-The Cagle Law Firm is just a phone call away from answering each one of your questions.
+If you suspect that negligence played a role in your child's birth injuries, do not delay in speaking to one of our birth injury lawyers in Austin today.
+CPM Injury Law, P.C. is just a phone call away from answering each one of your questions.
 We encourage you to gather more information by contacting us for a free consultation.

 Photo Source: Jerry Lai